Mohamed-Abdalla-1/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Undefined, because x value hasn't been passed to the function or declared inside it.
+Undefined, because y value only declared within the function scope.
 ## Question 3

 Take a look at the following code: